shahbajsingh/cs435-assignments/prog-ass-1/sorting_algorithms/README.md

  <br />

-While I had originally intended for this program to be ran in a `.ipynb` file, but I encountered setbacks on my system when trying to run computationally taxing cells in the notebook, namely on values of input `n = 1M`; upon consultation with my peers, I decided therefore to rewrite my sorting algorithms in C++11, and reduce the
+I had originally intended for this program to be ran in a `.ipynb` file, but I encountered setbacks on my system when trying to run computationally taxing cells in the notebook, namely on values of input `n = 1M`; upon consultation with my peers, I decided therefore to rewrite my sorting algorithms in C++11, and reduce the